garlandxie/mw_seedbanks/README.md

   - [IntermediateData](data/intermediate_data): partially processed data to use in subsequent data analyses
 - Scripts
   - [ProcessingScripts](scripts/processing_scripts): The commands in these scripts transform Input Data Files into Analysis Data Files
-  - [DataAppendixScripts](scripts/data_appendix_scripts): The commands in theses scripts produce the figures, tables, and descriptive statistics in the Data Appendix
+  - [DataAppendixScripts](scripts/data_appendix_scripts): The commands in these scripts produce the figures, tables, and descriptive statistics in the Data Appendix
   - [AnalysisScripts](scripts/analysis_scripts): The commands in these scripts generate the results in the Rmarkdown report
 - Document: contains the master script that reproduces the Results of your project by executing all the other scripts, in the correct order
 - Output